ArtemChepeliuk/uniqe/README.txt

-UNIQUE – is a modern, elegant and clean one page html5 template built with valid HTML5 & CSS3.
+UNIQUE â€“ is a modern, elegant and clean one page html5 template built with valid HTML5 & CSS3.
 It's based on latest Bootstrap framework 3.3.1 fully responsive web compatible with multi browser and devices.
 This template can be used for multi-purpose needs like business, consultancy, agency, personal portfolio, profile, mobile website and startup company.

 Key features
 -------------